TwoHundredK-Community/issue-chatbot/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to the GitHub Issue Chatbot! 🚀🤖

 Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.
+This chatbot is designed to help you analyze GitHub issues, provide time estimates, and suggest potential files that need to be changed.
+It's a valuable tool for navigating and managing complicated projects efficiently.

 ## Useful Links 🔗

 - **Documentation:** Get started with our comprehensive [Chainlit Documentation](https://docs.chainlit.io) 📚
 - **Discord Community:** Join our friendly [Chainlit Discord](https://discord.gg/k73SQ3FyUh) to ask questions, share your projects, and connect with other developers! 💬

-We can't wait to see what you create with Chainlit!
+We can't wait to see how this chatbot enhances your workflow!
 Happy coding! 💻😊

 ## Welcome screen